tripledio/tripledio.github.io/_posts/2024-03-27-scope-of-efficiency.md

 + If the waiters are not able to deliver the prepared food and drinks fast enough, this will result in a queue of orders to be served.
 Increasing the completion time of an order but also the quality since the food can become cold, the orders can arrive out of order, all at the same time.

 ![queues](/img/posts/efficiency/queues.jpg){:width="800px"}
+Queues, the invisible killers
+{: .center-img-text }

-The study of queues [queueing theory]{https://less.works/less/principles/queueing_theory} can teach us a lot on how to reduce queues and obtain a good flow in the overall system.
+The study of queues [queueing theory]{https://less.works/less/principles/queueing_theory} [^queue] can teach us a lot on how to reduce queues and obtain a good flow in the overall system.
 Queues come at great cost.
 The biggest danger for queues, especially in product development is that they are invisible.
 (Except perhaps in JIRA tickets.)

 The restaurant example can easily be transposed to software engineering and how teams work.
-Michel Grootjans has made a good [explanation](https://youtu.be/bhpQKA9XYcE) of queues and WIP o the impact of team flow.
+Michel Grootjans has made a good [explanation](https://youtu.be/bhpQKA9XYcE) [^team-flow] of queues and WIP o the impact of team flow.

-> "The performance of a system is not the sum of the performances of its individual parts.
-But the product of their interactions." - Russell Ackoff
+> "In the quest for productivity, queues are the dragons to be slayed, the obstacles to overcome."

 ## Project Scope